 Having the right label is necessary but not sufficient.
 Your airline may have additional restrictions on age, weight, or facing direction.
 Always check your specific airline’s policy before you fly.

-Will your car seat fit in the plane seat?
+Will your car seat fit in a plane seat?

 Airplane seat widths vary.
 Economy seats are typically 42-44 cm (16.5-17.3 in) between armrests.
 If your car seat is wider than that, it won’t fit.
 The FAA says a car seat should be no wider than 16 inches to fit most aircraft, but finding one that narrow is genuinely difficult.